mark-sanders/weather-watch/README.md

 > but only after 10 min.
 Also we recommend to store your previous request data

 ## TO DO
-- Cache/orchestration layer to add timezone data and limit calls to every ten minutes at a time
+- Cache/orchestration layer to add timezone data and limit calls to every ten minutes at a time - DONE

-- presentation layer
+- presentation layer - DONE

 - Time Zones!
-  - today's date in the city time zone
+  - today's date in the city time zone - DONE
-  - Show sunset and sunrise in the city time zone
+  - Show sunset and sunrise in the city time zone - DONE
-  - Give user the option to show these in their local time zone
+  - Give user the option to show these in their local time zone - TODO

+- Additional web-level tests including integration tests to show that the cache is doing its work

+- Its ugly and not static - use Bootstrap to make it pretty and JavaScript to make it dynamic

 ## Links
 [WebJars](http://www.webjars.org/)